Javier-varez/stm32_bootloader/Readme.md

 Since it currently only boots from RAM the application always needs to be transfered right after booting.

 Future plans:
-  * Protect the bootloader using the MMC and setting the right ARM execution level before booting.
+  * Protect the bootloader using the MPU and setting the right ARM execution level before booting.
   * Add support for TFTP over Ethernet.
   * Protect firmware binaries from being extracted by a man-in-the-middle attack.
   * Sign firmware binaries to implement Secure Boot by having the bootloader as the Root of Trust.